 Train up a child in the way he should go: and when he is old, he will not depart from it.
 (Proverbs 22:6)

-Most Homeschoolers Overlook Sunday Learning
+Most Homeschooling Families Overlook Sunday Learning

 Sunday Homeschooling for Young Children

-You can also take special advantage of Vacation Bible School for your children at this age.
+You can also take special advantage of Vacation Bible School for your homeschooled children at this age.
 It’s a great way to track even more learning and maybe even utilize those summer months to get a few hours of instruction out of the way.
 If you’re doing year-round schooling, it should fit right in.

-Sunday Homeschooling for Middle-Grade Children
+Sunday Homeschooling for Middle School Children

 Sunday Homeschooling for High School Children